Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

-In the plot of $w_\mathrm{exp} (T)$ in Fig.~\ref{KH_w_exp_29bar} all this data collapses on one common curve which at high pressures is monotonously decreasing with decreasing temperature.
+In the $w_\mathrm{exp} (T)$ plot in Fig.~\ref{KH_w_exp_29bar} all data collapses on one common curve which at high pressures is monotonically decreasing with decreasing temperature.
 At low pressures, where the zero-field $T_\mathrm{AB}$ moves to $T_\mathrm{c}$, the curve displays an initial steep rise just below $T_\mathrm{c}$, where the rapid increase in $\Omega_\mathrm{c} (T)$ first dominates, before settling down on a slowly descending dependence with decreasing temperature.

 The vertical columns of data points in Fig.~\ref{KH_w_exp_29bar} represent measurements at constant temperature (and thus fixed $H_\mathrm{AB} $), while the current $I_{\mathrm b}$ is varied.
 They display the range of variation in $w_\mathrm{exp}$ obtainable with the present barrier solenoid where the maximum operating current in the CuNi-clad filamentary NbTi superconducting wire is limited to 8\,A. This limits the maximum of the vertical column, which corresponds to the situation when $z_\mathrm{AB}$ is furthest away from the magnet center (well beyond the inflection point of the field distribution $H_z (z)$).
 At lower $I_{\mathrm b}$, $z_\mathrm{AB}$ resides closer to the magnet center.
 The bottom end of the column corresponds to the lowest current $I_{\mathrm b}$ at which the magnetic restoring force $\propto H_\mathrm{AB} (T) \, \mid ~\!\nabla H~\mid_{z = z_\mathrm{AB}}$ still maintains an interface and $z_\mathrm{AB}$ is closest to the magnet center.
-Owing to the fixed upper limit $I_{\mathrm b} \leq 8\,$A and the termination at low $I_{\mathrm b}$, which moves to higher $I_{\mathrm b}$ values when the temperature is lower, the height of the vertical data columns decreases towards low temperatures.
+Owing to the fixed upper limit $I_{\mathrm b} \leq 8\,$A and the termination at low $I_{\mathrm b}$, which moves to higher $I_{\mathrm b}$ values when the temperature is reduced, the height of the vertical data columns decreases towards low temperatures.